 - Computer literacy; familiarity with online training and meeting technologies preferred

 - Excellent communication skills – both written and verbal; follow-through, attention to detail; diplomacy; and the ability to create and maintain efficient working relationships with co-workers, judges, child welfare professionals, community stakeholders, and allied professionals

 The Planning Specialist position is located in Reno, Nevada.
 Reno, the largest city in Northern Nevada, is nestled on the eastern slope of the Sierra Nevada Mountains and provides unlimited indoor and outdoor recreational activities.
 Spectacular Lake Tahoe and the world’s largest concentration of ski facilities are all within a fifty-mile radius.
 Biking, camping, fishing, and mountain climbing are all activities Reno residents and visitors enjoy.
 For more information, please visit www.washoecounty.gov.

 The successful candidate for this position must be able to travel to and relocate to Reno, Nevada.
 The NCJFCJ is not able to provide reimbursement for interview travel or relocation expenses.

 We are proud to invest in you and offer these special benefits to our team members:

-If you are a dynamic and professional individual who appreciates demanding yet gratifying work, gets along well in a team environment, and is committed to getting the job done, we invite you to submit your completed application materials as outlined below.
+If you are a dynamic and professional individual who appreciates demanding yet gratifying work, we invite you to submit your completed application materials.

-FOR FULL CONSIDERATION, applicants must submit the following no later than November 17, 2023.
+FOR FULL CONSIDERATION, applicants must submit the following:

 ~ NCJFCJ is proud to be an Equal Opportunity Employer ~